 Please contact the Honors College with questions and to request the Presidential Scholarship Application for fall 2018 enrollment.

-One four-year scholarship covering all resident tuition and fees, minus any other aid received, is available to an undergraduate Honors student in the creative arts.
-To be considered, students must have an unweighted high school average of at least 90 and a combined SAT critical reading and math score of at least 1230 or an ACT score of at least 27.
+One four-year scholarship covering tuition and fees is available to any incoming freshman Honors student in the creative or performing arts.
+To be considered, students must have an unweighted high school average of at least 90 and a combined SAT critical reading and math score of at least 1230 (Taken prior to March 2016) or 1300 (New SAT taken March 2016 or later) or an ACT score of at least 27.
 An audition or portfolio review (as appropriate), a personal interview and a separate scholarship application are required.
-Contact the Honors College to request an application.

 Please contact the Honors College with questions and to request an application for fall 2018 enrollment.